josh-collinsworth/joco-sveltekit/src/routes/blog/posts/pantone.md

 HTML (also called HEX) is exactly the same as RGB.
 They're the same thing; HTML/HEX just uses a different method of entering the color values.
 (Hex is short for hexadecimal, a digital numbering system that includes 16 basic single-digit numbers rather than 10.)

 <Callout>…deep, dark colors can be an issue in RGB since by default there’s always at least a little bit of light creating and illuminating the colors your eye perceives on a backlit screen.
-Conversely, bright whites and neons tend to be problematic in the world of paper and ink, where adding color necessarily means darkening to a certain degree.</Callout>
+Conversely, bright whites and neons tend to be problematic in the world of paper and ink, where adding color necessarily means darkening to a certain&nbsp;degree.</Callout>

 RGB/HTML/HEX has a different gamut from CMYK/4-color/process, and while the two mostly overlap, there is still a narrow range of specific colors that can be printed but which cannot displayed accurately onscreen and vice versa.
 For example, very deep, dark colors can be an issue in RGB since by default there's always at least a little bit of light creating and illuminating the colors your eye perceives on a backlit screen.
 Conversely, bright whites and neons tend to be problematic in the world of paper and ink, where adding color necessarily means darkening to a certain degree.
 Also, this is a good point to mention that you cannot actually print white using a standard printer, since there's no way to mix colored inks together and create white.
 Anything you designate as white in your document will just be the plain paper color.